chrisfcarroll/Azure-VM-Run/README.md

 Azure offers two approaches to cloud ML:
 1. A [managed service](https://azure.microsoft.com/en-gb/services/machine-learning/) with a “devops” style dashboard that can e.g. gather metrics from your training runs.
-2. Or, just a plain [virtual machine](https://azure.microsoft.com/en-gb/services/virtual-machines/data-science-virtual-machines/).
-(Well, plainish: it runs X-windows so you can connect to it as a graphical workstation, not just by command line).
+2. Or, a plain [virtual machine](https://azure.microsoft.com/en-gb/services/virtual-machines/data-science-virtual-machines/).
+Well, plainish: it's a complete graphical workstation with X-windows & R-studio etc etc, not just a command line with Anaconda and Python.

-## 1. Using Azure's managed infrastructure for ML training
+## Option 1.
+Using Azure's managed infrastructure for ML training

-- You can use the script to the very end, or just use parts of it.
+- The script steps through the 7 resources and files you need, one at a time,
-- The script defaults to `computetarget size = NC6` which is the cheapset VM size with a GPU
+- It defaults to `computetarget size = NC6` which is the cheapset VM size with a GPU
-- The script will find an [AzureML curated environment](https://github.com/chrisfcarroll/Azure-az-ml-cli-QuickStart/blob/master/helpful-examples/All%20ML%20Curated%20Environments%20Summary%20as%20at%20September%202020.md) for you if you type part of the name, e.g. Scikit
+- It will find an [AzureML curated environment](https://github.com/chrisfcarroll/Azure-az-ml-cli-QuickStart/blob/master/helpful-examples/All%20ML%20Curated%20Environments%20Summary%20as%20at%20September%202020.md) for you if you type part of the name, e.g. Scikit
+- Most importantly it generates a usable `runconfig` file that describes all the resources used and that `az ml run submit-script` can parse.

-#### Resources created
+#### Resources created for managed ML

-What is needed to create, use, & tear down cloud-based ML resources?
+What is needed to create, use, & tear down managed cloud-based ML resources?
 <pre>
 [Azure Subscription]
   └── ResourceGroup (at a location) : keeps AZ resources together